tc39/proposal-array-last/README.md

     Let O be ?
 ToObject(this value).
     Let len be ?
 ToLength(?
 Get(O, "length")).
-    If len is zero, then
+    If len is zeo, then
-        Return false.
-    Else len > 0,
-        Let newLen be len-1.
+        Set len to len-1
     Let index be !
-ToString(newLen).
+ToString(len).
     Return ?
 Set(O, index, value).

 Note 1